 - 1. You can develop and extend an idea of your own or one that's been explored in a topic sentence or in class just check with me before beginning draft. - 2.
 How does the life and aspirations of Christopher McCandless (as reported in Jon Krakauer's Into the Wild) connect with the ideas of Transcendentalism? - 3.
-Interested in Thoreau?
-Read the essay "Generation Sell" by William Deresiewicz (#17 on the Course Documents page) and connect it to the social criticism in Walden. - 4.
 In the essay "It's Emerson's Anniversary and He's Nailed 21st-Century America," Adam Cohen argues that "Emerson's vast body of work is credited with playing a large part in shaping the American character."
 While Cohen focuses on contemporary America, a similar argument can be made about his own age.
-Choosing a specific aspect of Emersonian thought, show how other 19th century writers, either by agreeing with him or disagreeing with him, prove that Emerson "nailed" the 19th century as well. - 5.
+Choosing a specific aspect of Emersonian thought, show how other 19th century writers, either by agreeing with him or disagreeing with him, prove that Emerson "nailed" the 19th century as well. - 4.
 Everyone groans when reading those good ole' Puritans.
 What the heck are they doing in a literature class?
 You'll answer that question by writing an essay arguing why the Puritan writers are essential in understanding and appreciating later American writers (i.e. 18th and 19th century).
-Choose a specific reason, and then explore how this shown in later works. - 6.
+Choose a specific reason, and then explore how this shown in later works. - 5.
 American is often touted as a nation of malcontents and that's good (how can we improve if we're satisfied?).
 Can this be traced in our literature?
 In particular, follow a specific critique of American culture through 1) the colonialists to antebellum writers; or 2) just the colonialists or just the antebellum writers.
-Remember to focus on a particular critique. - 7.
+Remember to focus on a particular critique. - 6.
 Jane Tompkins, in Sensational Designs, argues that literature "offer[s] powerful examples of the way a culture thinks about itself, articulating and proposing solutions for the problems that shape a particular historical moment" (xi).
 Given this view of literature as a reflection of a culture, what can you say about Americans?
-Express this in a single word or phrase and use readings from the colonists to the 19th century to prove your point. - 8.
+Express this in a single word or phrase and use readings from the colonists to the 19th century to prove your point. - 7.
 Look for a connection or difference between the works of two Transcendental writers (Emerson, Thoreau, Whitman, Dickinson and see Hawthorne, Melville and Poe as well).

-Thesis should state what the connection is, and divisions should explain what proves it.
-Clunky Example: These works are united in their emphasis on This is shown by, and Possible topics:
+Thesis should state what the connection is, and divisions should explain n what proves it.
+Clunky Example: These works are united in th eir emphasis on This is shown by ,, and

+Possible topics: